Generalized-Hydrodynamic approach to Inhomogeneous Quenches: Correlations, Entanglement and Quantum Effects: Quantum Entanglement Generated by Inhomogeneous Quenches

 Let us start by defining as $X_{n,\lambda}(x,t)$ the position at time $t$ of a quasiparticle created at position $x$ with rapidity $\lambda$ and bound-state index $n$.
 The trajectory of the quasiparticle is determined by the following classical equation of motion~\cite{alba2019entanglement} \be \frac{\mathrm d }{\mathrm d t}X_{n,\lambda}(x,t)= v_{n,{X_{n,\lambda}(x,t)}/{t}}\left(\lambda\right). \ee Since $v_{n,x/t}(\lambda)$ can be determined for any value of $x,t$ by solving~\eqref{eq:vrhot}, the trajectory of a generic quasiparticle can be obtained numerically from~\eqref{eq:eom} by knowing its initial position.
 Alternatively, on can use the the so-called ``flea gas'' method~\cite{doyon2018soliton} to simulate numerically the motion of the quasiparticles and of the entangled pairs~\cite{mestyan2020molecular}.

 From the analytical point of view, the integration of~\eqref{eq:eom} seems a daunting task.
-Yet, in some simple situations it is possible to obtain explicit expressions for the dynamics of the entanglement entropy, as we now show.
-We do not provide the full derivation of the results but we focus on illustrating the main steps, discussing the physics at the end.
-Let us start by noting that Eq.~\eqref{eq:eom} can be integrated as \be \int_{x/t_0}^{X_{n,\lambda}(x,t)/t} \frac{d\zeta}{v_{n,\zeta}(\lambda)-\zeta}=\ln\frac{t}{t_0}, \ee with $x$ the initial position of the quasiparticle and $t_0$ a transient time sufficiently large to ensure the validity of the hydrodynamic description~\cite{alba2018entanglement}.
+Yet, in some simple situations it is possible to obtain explicit expressions for the dynamics of the entanglement entropy~\cite{alba2019entanglement}.
+Here we do not provide the full derivation of the results but we illustrate the main steps of the reasoning and discuss the physical implications.
+Let us begin by noting that Eq.~\eqref{eq:eom} can be integrated as \be \int_{x/t_0}^{X_{n,\lambda}(x,t)/t} \frac{d\zeta}{v_{n,\zeta}(\lambda)-\zeta}=\ln\frac{t}{t_0}, \ee with $x$ the initial position of the quasiparticle and $t_0$ a transient time sufficiently large to ensure the validity of the hydrodynamic description~\cite{alba2018entanglement}.
 In order to assign the correct entanglement content to the quasiparticles one has to trace back the quasiparticles' trajectory expressing their final position $X_{n,\lambda}(x,t)$ in terms of their initial one $x$.
 First, from~\eqref{eq:eom1} one can derive~\cite{alba2019entanglement}

 where $\zeta_{n,\lambda}$ is the solution of $\zeta=v_{n,\zeta}(\lambda)$, while $v^\mathrm{min}=\min_n\min_\lambda v_{n,-\infty}(\lambda)$, and $v^\mathrm{max}=\max_n\max_\lambda v_{n,\infty}(\lambda)$.
 Eq.~\eqref{eq:phi} gives the initial position $x$ of a generic quasiparticle in terms of its final one $X_{n,\lambda}(x,t)$ at time $t$.
 The method used above is similar to the so-called method of characteristics to solve first order partial differential equations~\cite{courant1989methods}.